What are the cardinal symptoms of this syndrome?

 How many people suffer from this syndrome?

 Most likely millions of people diagnosed with either “IBS” or spastic colon have Habba Syndrome.
 It is estimated that approximately 45 million American suffer from “IBS” or similar conditions.
 According to Dr. Habba’s study, 41% of patients had Habba Syndrome.
+If you are concerned about your condition, contact us to learn more about gastroenterology in Summit, NJ.

 Most people accept chronic diarrhea as a “normal” form of life and learn to live with it and its limitations, socially or otherwise.
 Hence, the problem is much bigger than what we can appreciate.